bryanerayner/FutureproofNg1.3/tutorial/step3.md

 	}
 	_module.ngModule.service('CartService', CartService);

 Typescript uses immediately invoked functions to define classes.
-While we could have injected $q, $timeout, and $document into the service as instance variables (using *this*), instead, we've injected them onto CartService.
+While we could have injected $q, $timeout, and $document into the service as instance variables (using *this*), instead, we've injected them onto CartService (the class itself).
 This has an advantage of increasing minification when the code moves into production.

 ## Transpilation

 The similarity between Typescript and Javascript affords a huge benefit when transpiling code between the two languages.
 If you're proficient with a text editor which supports multiple carets (think Sublime Text), you can convert the entirety of index.js to this new format in under an hour.

+Using Typescript and the AMD module syntax can improve the structure of a large Angular application.
+Here's how I've gone about organizing the code in this tutorial, and some of the conventions I've taken for real world projects:

+### _index.ts

+The _index files, as mentioned, import each other file in the folder.
+These are then exported as one object which we'll name in accordance with the module it represents.

+	// cart/_index.ts

+	///<reference path="../../../typings/tsd.d.ts"/>

+	import _module = require('_module');
+	import cartItem = require('cart-item');
+	import cartService = require('CartService');
+	import shoppingCart = require('shopping-cart');

+	export var cart = {
+	    ngModule:_module.ngModule,
+	    CartItemController: cartItem.CartItemController,
+	    CartService:cartService.CartService,
+	    ShoppingCartController: shoppingCart.ShoppingCartController
+	};

+By referencing all required code in one file, other modules which are dependant on the cart module can import the code in one line.
+Here's an example of this practice from another _module file, checkout.

+	// checkout/_module.ts

+	///<reference path="../../../typings/tsd.d.ts"/>

+	import orders = require('../orders/_index');
+	import cart = require('../cart/_index');

+	export var ngModule = angular.module('futureStore.checkout', [
+	        'futureStore.orders',
+	        'futureStore.cart']);

+Here, we see the 'futureStore.checkout' module being defined, but not before the dependencies, the orders, and cart module, have been imported.

+### CartService.ts

+If you've taken the time to look at the repository